 The world was going digital before the pandemic, but now this trend has been fast tracked.
 For some, this sudden immersion into the digital universe comes with a high learning curve.
 For others, creative solutions are quickly being born that uniquely reply to the world of remote working.

 FinFirst’s business development manager, Zainab Chebli, has discovered that the technology-dependent world of remote working can open doors for creative solutions.
 Through tools such as Zoom, Whatsapp and Instagram videos, she is able to take the client-building experience to unanticipated new dimensions.

 For example, the screenshare function on Zoom has enabled Zainab to turn sales presentations into step-by-step video explanations.
 “Sharing the screen actually adds a benefit.
-Instead of putting on a PowerPoint presentation, which is more like showing screenshots, let’s say, sharing the screen allows you to actually perform the presentation step by step,” says Zainab.
+Instead of putting on a PowerPoint presentation, which is more like showing screenshots, let’s say, sharing the screen allows you to actually perform the presentation step by step”.

 Getting to this point requires that clients are aware of how to use the technology, she adds.
 This can require extra troubleshooting on the part of the business development team, which means that IT skills become more crucial to the job.
 She finds that it can be necessary to walk clients through how to use platforms like Zoom.
 “First, we ask the client what they prefer.
 ‘Do you want us to call you, or do you prefer to actually have a video call?’
 Then we tell him exactly how to access Zoom, instructing them how to click on the link, turn on the audio, etc.” Traditionally, sales roles have been built upon in-person relationships.

 When working remotely this becomes impossible, but, as Zainab discovers, this does not erase the possibility of meaningful interaction.
 “As long as we have a video call and you are seeing and speaking with the person, and he is seeing your facial reactions, then I don’t think there is a problem with this,”when asked about making video pitches.
 To prove her point, she describes a sales pitch she recently participated in.
 “We started with a phone call, and then we decided to set up a Zoom call between our CEO and their CEO.
 This was a very good call, where we described our company and discovered a lot of ways to collaborate.
 Indeed, Mr. Abbas (FinFirst Capital’s CEO) actually had a live Instagram video call with the CEO of this company.
-So there were interactions other than the actual signing the contract,” Zainab recalls.
+So there were interactions other than the actual signing the contract.”

 The Covid-19 pandemic has involuntarily enforced the adoption of remote working.
-Being trapped at home is not easy, but this extreme situation should not be compared with the realities of remote working.
+Being trapped at home is not easy.
+But this extreme situation should not be compared with the realities of remote working.

 After the pandemic, offices will reopen and more companies will make flexible office hours a “new normal.”
 In contrast to the mental health risks associated with being stuck at home all day, a flexible schedule will prove to be a magical recipe for increasing job engagement.

 A 2020 Gallup poll unveiled that work engagement rises when workers are allowed to spend some time working from home, while still having the option to visit an office and interact with co-workers sometimes.
 “Weekly face time with coworkers and managers seems to affect engagement: the optimal engagement boost occurs when employees spend 60% to 80% of their time working off-site — or three to four days in a five-day workweek,” the study revealed.

 This finding has proven to sync well with Sara Hassan, our lead UX designer, who admits that working from home all the time can be “a bit stressful.”
 Her ideal work schedule would allow for the possibility to change backgrounds every now and then.

 “I prefer working outdoors sometimes because it makes me more comfortable,” says Sara.
-“I find that, as a designer, I can actually just sit and think.”
+“I find that, as a designer, I can actually just sit and think”.
 Whether it’s connecting with nature or each other, we cannot avoid that we are all human and have very human needs.

 One of the first major revelations to come from the pandemic is that humans are social creatures; having regular interactions with other people is a core part of maintaining a healthy wellbeing.

 “I’ll be really honest with you — of course, I do miss the office,” admits Zainab.
 “Sometimes you need this consistency.
 You need this place to work, and you need to have your own meetings.
 After the pandemic, I wouldn’t want to completely stay this way 100 percent of the time.
 Some mix between the office life we had before and the remote working schedule we have now would be the best.”